isc-projects/bind9/doc/arm/reference.rst

    be allowed by the other.

 ``allow-update``
-   When set in the ``zone`` statement for a master zone, specifies which hosts are allowed to submit Dynamic DNS updates to that zone.
+   When set in the ``zone`` statement for a primary zone, specifies which hosts are allowed to submit Dynamic DNS updates to that zone.
 The default is to deny updates from all hosts.